bbatsov/metaredux/_posts/2019-04-02-ruby-s-creed.md

 There are several things about this syntax I dislike:

-* As the new named variables look like instance variables this adds a bit of cognitive overload (and might break the syntax-highlighting in certain editors, which had a special coloring for instance vars, based on their `@` prefix).
+* As the new named variables look like instance variables this adds a bit of cognitive overhead (and might break the syntax-highlighting in certain editors, which had a special coloring for instance vars, based on their `@` prefix).
 * It hides the number of parameters yielded to the block.
 * It promotes the use of cryptic names.